aimxhaisse/goupics/README.md

 Quick start
 -----------

-    git clone github.com:aimxhaisse/gow
+    git clone github.com:aimxhaisse/bean
-    cd gow
+    cd bean
-    make
+    ./make.bash
-    $EDITOR gow.json
+    $EDITOR bean.json
-    ./gow.rc start
+    ./bean.rc start

 Structure
 ---------

-* gow.rc is a shell script to manage your website
+* bean.bash is a shell script to manage your website
 * daemonizer/ contains sources for the daemonizer
-* run/ contains dynamic files such as the pid
+* root/ contains dynamic files such as the pid
-* www/static contains files that are served statically (css, js, images)
+* root/www/static contains files that are served statically (css, js, images)
-* www/templates contains template files for your pages
+* root/www/static contains template files for your pages

 Security
 --------